Peter Beck wants you: Rocket Lab launches apprenticeship programme

 Rocket Lab has been on a drive to hire 100 extra staff.

-The company employs around 500, with the majority based in NZ.
+The company employs more than 600, of whom around 450 are based in NZ, a spokeswoman said this morning.

+"Where other space companies have been rocked by bankruptcy and staff cuts [such as OneWeb and Astra], Rocket Lab has continued throughout the Covid-19 pandemic while growing our team," the spokeswoman said.

+"We have more than 50 positions open both in New Zealand and across our US sites, and most recently we created a new executive role to lead our growing satellite division."